How to Help Your Child Survive An Active Shooting

 - A belt can turn into a choking weapon.

-- A trash can put on someone's head may give a couple of seconds as well.
+- Trash can put on someone's head may give a couple of seconds as well.

 Download a free checklist